 If you're blending cat-loving households, multiple cats will have to figure out a "pecking order" and decide whether their new housemates are friends or competitors.
-Fortunately, most adult cats can figure out how to live together—and many, over time, become fast friends.
+Fortunately, most adult cats can figure out how to live together—and many, over time, become friends.

 It is a normal cat behavior to be cautious of anything new.
 In fact, a cat will automatically stay a healthy distance away from anyone with whom it has not had a positive experience.
 Kittens, up to about 7 weeks old, are usually fairly open to new people and experiences, but after that, it takes time and patience for a cat to learn to accept change.

 Some cats (just like humans) are simply born less social than others.
 Some kitties are perfectly satisfied being near to people but prefer not to be touched, picked up, or handled.
 That means that, no matter what you do, you may wind up with a cat that will never sit on your lap.